nordam/ODE-integrators-for-Lagrangian-particles/README.md

   * `netcdf_libs` should be the folder where `libnetcdf.so` and `libnetcdff.so` found.
 On my system, running xubuntu 18.04 with `libnetcdf-dev` and `libnetcdff-dev` installed from apt-get, these files are found in `/usr/lib/x86_64-linux-gnu`.
   * `netcdf_include` should be the folder where `netcdf.h` and `netcdf.mod` etc. are found.
 On my system, running xubuntu 18.04 with `libnetcdf-dev` and `libnetcdff-dev` installed from apt-get, these files are found in `/usr/include`.
 * Then running `make` should build the project.
 If that doesn't work, try running `make VERBOSE=1`, copy the last command, where the error occured, and see if all the paths are correct.
+* Running `make` will build three executables, one for each of the three different resolution datasets.
+Running these files will

 ## Instructions for using the jupyter notebooks